pa69pa/tmn/README.md

 The script *tmn.js* will set global variable **tmn**

 ### icons & hits
-Two arrays of predefined settings.
+Two objects-arrays of predefined settings.
 Show all zoo or one:
 ```
 console.log( tmn.icons() )
 console.log( tmn.hits() )